sarcasticDweller/Despair/README.md

 # Dev Diary

+## 2025-12-18

+Okay, solution: I just won't test pygame visuals until I'm at a workstation that I can cross-compile code on (or just not bother at all).
+It's definitely got the vibes of giving up, but I've had it I tell you!

 ## 2025-12-17

 Progress has been made, we have sucessfully built the code and had it run without exploding.
 Hooray!